-As the yachts get bigger the demand for a vast skill set is increasing.
+As the yachts get bigger, the demand for a vast skill set for Yacht Stewardess Jobs is increasing.
 One such skill set is that of a Nurse, but what does it take to be a Nurse on-board a Super Yacht and how do you apply?
 Read on to find out how to become a Nurse Stewardess on a private yacht.

 The general response from a variety of our candidates is that friends of friends, internet searches, knowledge of Cruise Ships needing nurses and general word of mouth pointed them in the direction of yachting.

 What qualifications do you need to become a Nurse on a yacht?

 Predominantly a Bachelor’s Degree in Nursing, is what yachts are looking for.
 Additional experience within an Emergency Ward setting and Cardiac Rehabilitation modules are furthermore attractive to prospective employers.
 In contrast, however, there are some yachts that would be happy with a Paramedic Qualification.
 Again this depends on the yacht, but imagine being at sea without any speedy responsive emergency services – it is in the yacht’s best interest to cover all bases and have someone prepared and adept in all situations, from giving crew members a band aid to performing CPR.